 Wondering how you can add more micro-nutrients into your diet via spices?
 What if you can do so by having a delicious cup of keto chai tea?
 Well, that exactly what my chai tea recipe will provide.

-A few years ago I began to study the importance of including an array of herbs and spices in our diet.
+A few years ago I began to study the benefit of including an array of herbs and spices in our diet.
 One of the things I learned firsthand, was the power they had in curbing inflammation in the body.
 Which is why finding ways to add my spices via a keto chai tea made lots of sense for me.

 What I did not understand, was why I craved ginger to such a degree.
 After some research, I realized that it was my body’s way of trying to reduce pain, by relieving the inflammation.
 This was before I learned to eat low carb and found a more practical way to reduce inflammation.

-I am always looking for creative ways to add more spice to my meals.
-I love tasting the foods of the world and finding ways to use them in my cooking.
-Doing so can make our meals more enjoyable and add more nutrients that our bodies need.
+Thankfully I am always looking for creative ways to add more spice to my meals.
+Adding unique spices and herbs to my cooking fits my personality perfectly.
+Not only does this make our meals more enjoyable but it adds more micro-nutrients to our diet.

 Can lower blood sugar, triglycerides, LDL.
 By just adding one-fourth to one-half teaspoon of cinnamon twice a day you can reap the benefits.

 Helps with motion sickness and nausea; may also relieve pain and help those with arthritis and inflammation.
 Studies have shown that a range from 500 to 2,000 mg of powdered ginger or a quarter-size piece of fresh root which contains about 1,000 mg are needed for benefits.

 It’s important to note that ginger can also hinder blood clotting, so if you’re about to have surgery or are taking blood thinners or aspirin, be sure to talk to your doctor first.